 - Eggs: Don’t skip.
 Almond flour needs “glue”.

 - Cane or coconut sugar: Has to be dry sweetener, cookies need sugar.
-But erythritol will also work as I tested it in cinnamon bread and sugar cookies!
+But erythritol will also work as I have tested it.

 - Coconut oil or butter: General rule is that cookies with coconut oil come out more crispy and softer with butter.
 In this particular recipe I prefer coconut oil!